kunjan-github/Argument_Quality_Data_Processor/README.md

-# Computational Argumentation 2022 -- Assignment 1
+# Computational Argumentation - Data Acquisition
 This repository contains Python code for processing the "Dagstuhl-15512-ArgQuality" corpus, which involves downloading the corpus, extracting relevant data, storing it as JSON, and creating data splits for machine learning tasks.

 ## Tasks